connar/connar.github.io/content/posts/bypassingspeakeasy.md

 IDT Base:  0xfffff80000001000
 ```

-The IDT Base unfortunately changes in every system due to ASLR protection, but IDT Limit stays the same.
+The IDT Base unfortunately changes in every system due to KASLR protection, but IDT Limit stays the same.

+> *While KASLR typically randomizes the IDT Base, VBS/HVCI returns consistent shadow values via the hypervisor, which makes the base predictable in modern environments*

 On the other hand, SpeakEasy's IDT Limit is 0.
 Using the same template in SpeakEasy (without printing) we see the process exits with idtr.limit being 0:
 ```
 $ speakeasy -t poc.exe